 9. Travel Agent

-Median Salary: $36,460 (full-time)
+Median Salary: $38,700

 The global travel and tourism sector continues to boom as incomes rise around the world.
-According to data from the World Travel & Tourism Council, the worldwide travel and tourism sector employs more people globally than financial services, mining, and car manufacturing combined.
+A 2015 report from the World Travel & Tourism Council found the travel and tourism sector employs more people globally than financial services, mining and car manufacturing combined.

 10. Data Entry

-Median Salary: $32,920
+Median Salary: $32,703

 Here's a reliable job you can do from home and make a darn decent living at, too.

 Businesses of all sizes need people to log data into their systems.
 You can find data-entry work in fields like shipping and inventory, measuring performance and in business development.

 Basic computer knowledge and fast typing abilities are usually the main skills required for this chill work-from-home job.